 - Sortable by what matters — usage, sales, margin, days-of-stock, supplier — all rankable.

-LineNow does all of this on a Shopify connection.
-The inventory tab is built around the question "what should I be paying attention to right now?" — sorted by an actionability rank that surfaces the most urgent items first.
+LineNow is designed around this Shopify-connected workflow.
+The inventory tab is built around the question "what should I be paying attention to right now?" — sorted by an actionability rank that surfaces urgent items first.

 What "automates purchase orders" actually means